SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Hibernate-Framework.md

 It is implemented by the configuration of an **XML file** or by using **Java Annotations.**

+This framework acts as an additional layer on top of JDBC and allows to implement a database-independent **persistence layer**.

+It generates all the required SQL statements to replicate all operations to the database.

 Hibernate abstracts implementations from developers, providing a simplified experience.

 It automatically performs usual operations, including:
   - **connecting** to the database
   - writing **queries** for CRUD operations

-Using an ORM such as Hibernate improves our productivity by giving us a high-level-oriented API and removing the need to write plain SQL.
+Using an ORM framework such as Hibernate improves our productivity by giving us a high-level-oriented API and removing the need to write plain SQL.

 It improves application performance, maintainability, and portability, providing us with a way to write cleaner and more concise code in the process.